lisroach/Protoxygen/README.md

 One of the odd things is the //; on the 8th line.
 I find that without a semicolon above the first RPC call, Doxygen will not properly document the very first call.
 In the proto2cpp script the // is removed from in front of the ;.
 This means you CANNOT USE SEMICOLONS IN YOUR COMMENTS.
 If you do, the // will be removed from your comment line.
 This has room for improvement, and I will be working on changing this caveat.

+#### Issues

+The above paragraph explains that you cannot use semicolons in your comments, and you need to include a commented semicolon above the first RPC call of every service.

+Another issue is something I have mailed the DoxygenUsers group and posted a [StackOverflow](http://stackoverflow.com/questions/36609243/input-filter-in-doxygen-adding-to-mainpage) question about, without any response.
+The proto2cpp will always add itself to the beginning of my mainpage when I attempt to use a README.md as the mainpage document.
+This may be a bug in doxygen itself.
+To get around it, the final line in protofy.sh removes the begining lines of the index.html page to clear out the proto2cpp text.
+If you are not using a markdown file as your index, you may not run into this issue and will have to remove that line from the protofy.sh.